Rookout/deployment-examples/java-aws-elasticbeanstalk/README.md

 Before following this guide we recommend reading the basic [Java + Rookout] guide.

+This sample may be out of date.
 If you face any issues, please reach out to mailto:support@rookout.com and let us know.

 ## Adding Rookout to an existing EBS Project